MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reporting-options-overview.md

 |Management| Trends, summaries | Managerial reports <br> Ad-hoc analysis     |
 |Staff     | Detailed data     | Operational reports <br> On-screen task data|

-Traditionally, most of the analytics needs in [!INCLUDE [prod_short](includes/prod_short.md)] was implemented by building a report with an RDL layout designed for printing to paper or to a PDF document.
+Traditionally, most analytic needs in [!INCLUDE [prod_short](includes/prod_short.md)] were implemented by building a report with an RDL layout designed for printing to paper or PDF document.
 In the current technology landscape, users expect that they can design (and consume) analytics online. [!INCLUDE [prod_short](includes/prod_short.md)] comes with at least three technologies that you can use for implementing online analytics to support such user needs:

 1. Power BI (and embed),
 1. Query/List page with Data Analysis,
 1. AL report with Excel layout

-So, if a customer asks, “Can you build me a report?”
-Stop asking “Sure.
-How should it be formatted?”
+So, if a customer asks, "Can you build me a report?", stop asking "Sure.
+How should it be formatted?"
-Instead ask “What do you need to analyze and for what?” and then choose the tool that best supports it.
+Instead ask "What do you need to analyze and for what?" and then choose the tool that best supports it.

 ## Power BI reports

 Power BI is a cloud-based service that allows users to connect to [!INCLUDE [prod_short](includes/prod_short.md)] data and create interactive dashboards and reports.
 Power BI can handle large amounts of data and perform complex calculations and transformations.
 Power BI also offers various visualizations, such as maps, gauges, slicers, and KPIs.
 Power BI is suitable for users who need to *explore and analyze data across multiple sources or dimensions*, or who want to *share their insights* with others online or on mobile devices.

 Power BI reports can be embedded in [!INCLUDE [prod_short](includes/prod_short.md)] pages in two ways.
-One way is to use the **Power BI Report** part in on a page to make reports readily visible on the page when it opens and typically linked to a specific record on the page.
-The other way is to embed a report in a separate page that opens from an action that the user selects on the page, which enables reports to display in a larger screen area because they're not limited by the dimensions of the part.
+One way is to use the **Power BI Report** part in on a page to make reports readily visible on the page when it opens.
+The report is typically linked to a specific record on the page.
+The other way is to embed a report in a separate page that opens from an action that the user selects on the page.
+This way enables reports to display in a larger screen area because they're not limited by the dimensions of the part.
 For more information, see [Embed Power BI reports in pages](devenv-power-bi-report-parts.md).

 ## Analyze data on lists and queries

 Another option is to let the users analyze data from list pages and queries using the data analysis mode.
 The data analysis mode enables you to analyze data directly from the page, without having to run a report or switch another application like Excel.
 It provides an interactive and versatile way to calculate, summarize, and examine data.
 For more information, see [Analyze Data on Lists and Queries](/dynamics365/business-central/analysis-mode).

-As a developer, you should consider if the *analyze data* feature on a list page can fulfill the specified analytics need for the users.
+As a developer, consider whether the *analyze data* feature on a list page can fulfill the specified analytics needs of the users.
 If so, maybe this is just the "report" they need.
-The data source of a list page is a single table, so if the data needed for the analytical need spreads over multiple tables, then this option is not immediately feasible.
+The data source of a list page is a single table, so if the data needed for the analytical need spreads over multiple tables, then this option isn't immediately feasible.
 But if the data can be expressed as a query object, then this might be the only artifact you need to unblock the user.
 They can then use the *analyze data* feature on the query.
 For more information about queries, see [Queries in Business Central](./devenv-query-overview.md).

 ## Refreshable Excel workbooks on APIs

 Excel is a familiar tool that many users already use for data analysis and reporting.
 Excel can connect to [!INCLUDE [prod_short](includes/prod_short.md)] data using the Excel add-in or APIs/OData web services.
 Excel can perform calculations, formatting, filtering, sorting, and charting on the data.
 Excel is *suitable for users who need to manipulate or format data in a flexible way*, or who want to create custom reports or templates.

 Using Power Query in Excel, you can connect Excel to read data from [!INCLUDE [prod_short](includes/prod_short.md)] APIs.
-With PowerPivot in Excel, you can create a data model as a basis of the report and then use normal Excel features to layout the data.
+With PowerPivot in Excel, you can create a data model as a basis of the report and then use normal Excel features to lay out the data.
 With this technique, the report becomes refreshable by the users.
-The downside is that any change to the datamodel in the Excel workbook needs to be distributed to all users, so you need to consider ways to deal with that.
+The downside is that any change to the data model in the Excel workbook must be distributed to all users, so you need to consider ways to deal with this situation.

 ## Excel reports

 Report objects offer the traditional way of creating analytical reports, processing only reports, and printable documents in [!INCLUDE [prod_short](includes/prod_short.md)].
 They're written in AL code and can be customized by partners or developers.
 Report objects are *suitable for users who need to access specific data sets or predefined reports* within [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information to understand the report structure and designing the layout for a report, see [Report Object](devenv-report-object.md).